ozkilim/biological_community_detection/README.md

 - role: text string of Motor, sensory, interneuron
 - neurotransmitter: text string of type of neurotransmitter

+### Below is the network
 ![image info](figures/cortex_graph.png)

+### An application of communty finding was applied tot he this connectome to investigate the community structure of the netwrok with respect to its node metadata.
 #### Below is an evaluation of the detected communities overlap with the node metadata treated as communities.

+### It can be seen that each method predicts around 5 communities for the connectome.
+There were 3 cell role types and 7 Neurotransmitter types so it seemed reasonable to compare this node metadata to the found communites.

+### It may be reasonable to imagine come community strcture within Motor, Sensory and Interneuron nodes.

 | Cell role     | Neurotransmitter     |
 | -------------- | -------------- |